atosystem/VisualTextPioneer/_posts/2022-12-01-visual-text-poineer.md

 As expected, the gating factor gradually grows thorughout the training process.
 We also observed a trend that the gating factors in upper layers tend to have a higher value.
 This may be resonable because the representations in upper layers are more task specific.
 So the role of adapters are more crucial to them.

-LLaMA-Adapter incoporate visual modality by adding image embeddings(from CLIP) on to each learnble adapter prompts.
+LLaMA-Adapter incoporate visual modality by adding image embeddings(from CLIP<d-cite key="clip2021"></d-cite>) on to each learnble adapter prompts.

 ($$*$$) For this type of modality bridging, we want to investigate what the adaption prompt learned and how the model attends to the adaption prompt when inference.